ofekatr/Clean-Architecture/README.md

 PORT=<The desired port to run the server on>
 CLIENT_HOST=<The client app host, e.g, "http://localhost:3000">
 ```
-4. Run `npm start` command for both the server and the client
+4. Run `npm start` command for both the server and the client.